Revaz-Goguadze/inheritance-vehicle/README.md

 # Inheritance: Vehicle

-Intermediate level task for practicing inheritance.
+A beginner-level task for practicing classes creating with inheritance relationship between them.

-Estimated time to complete the task - 45 min.
+Estimated time to complete the task: 1 hour.

 The task requires .NET 6 SDK installed.

-## Task description
+## Task Description

 - Create new classes: `Vehicle` and `Car`.
 - Add following fields to `Vehicle` class: